 And we can go further, again without internalising any particular metaphysics; we can agree that means-end thinking is often unsatisfactory, and sometimes destructive.
-Here, though, I think much more caution is needed.
+Here, though, I think more caution is needed.
 We do not live and work in a world made only by us, or by those near to us; we live in enormous societies with many technical specialisms.
 Some of these (many of them, even) apply to building.
 For example, someone has researched the role of radon gas in health, and found out that it collects in basements, and can be mitigated in a certain way; it is very hard to see the ‘means-end thinking’ that has been done here as anything other than beneficial.
 Similarly, someone has researched the performance of materials as applied to structures, or to fire resistance, with lessons for the way we build.
 Beyond individual buildings, someone has researched the effects of certain approaches to town planning, to transport planning, also with lessons for the way we build.
 Even as we retain traditions—if we retain them—we may choose to modify them: rationally, instrumentally.
 Or we may choose to abandon them: again, rationally, instrumentally.
-It is a big stretch to call into question or demote all ‘means-end thinking’ (and still more of a stretch to insist that we all pay serious attention to the phenomenologically-grounded world view of one twentieth century writer): it surely depends on the means, and on the end.
+It is a stretch to call into question or demote all ‘means-end thinking’ (and still more of a stretch to insist that we all pay attention to the phenomenologically-grounded world view of one writer): it depends on the means, and on the end.

 *Heidegger’s anti-Semitism was categorically established in 2014 with the publication of his private journals.